 - Ease of use: You can use the security_check_ip, security_check_domain, and security_check_url functions to seamlessly analyze network logs.

 - Flexibility: You can perform interactive queries, visualize query and analysis results, and configure alerts.

 |security_check_ip||Checks whether an IP address is secure.

 |security_check_url||Checks whether a URL is secure.

-- Check external suspicious access behavior and generate reports
+- Check external suspicious requests.

 * | select ClientIP, ip_to_country(ClientIP) as country, ip_to_provider(ClientIP) as provider, count(1) as PV where security_check_ip(ClientIP) = 1 group by ClientIP order by PV desc

-- Check internal suspicious access behavior and configure alarms
+- Check internal suspicious access.

 * | select client_ip, count(1) as PV where security_check_ip(remote_addr) = 1 or security_check_site(site) = 1 or security_check_url(concat(site, url)) = 1 group by client_ip order by PV desc